PyayAungSan/Data/Recommendation System/README.md

 So, we can recommend the romance movies to the users who scored high in romance.
 Here in this example, Sabrina has a high rank on Romance just as Roman Holiday whereas The Third Man and Notorious are Suspense type of movie.
-Hence, John have a high chance of getting recommendation to Sabrina movie.
+Hence, John have a high chance of getting recommended to Sabrina movie.